nalexn/ViewInspector/README.md

 Note that you don't need to call `.environmentObject(_:)` in these cases.

-Use `InspectableWithEnvObject2` and `InspectableWithEnvObject3` protocols for injecting two and three environment objects as needed:
+Use `InspectableWithEnvObject2` and `InspectableWithEnvObject3` protocols for injecting two and three parameters as needed:

 ```swift
 struct MyView: View {